AOL83/RPSLS/README.md

 our users should be able to:

 - View the optimal layout for the game depending on their device's screen size
-- Play Rock, Paper, Scissors against the computer
-- Maintain the state of the score after refreshing the browser _(optional)_
-- **Bonus**: Play Rock, Paper, Scissors, Lizard, Spock against the computer _(optional)_
+- Play Rock, Paper, Scissors, Lizard, Spock against the computer

 ### Rules